CravateRouge/CravateRouge.github.io/content/en/articles/tpm-sniffing/index.md

 ## What's BitLocker?
 [BitLocker](https://learn.microsoft.com/en-us/windows/security/operating-system-security/data-protection/bitlocker/) is a Windows feature available since Windows Vista that allows you to encrypt your disk storage to avoid data theft or exposure risks when losing or changing device.

-It's simple to set up and transparent for the user if configured without an authentification factor.
+It's simple to set up and transparent for the user if configured without an authentication factor.
 If you're not sure wether it's enabled or not on your computer, you can verify in the control panel:\
 ![bitlocker enabled](bitlocker_on.png)

 ## How's BitLocker working?